-Ginger has been used for food and medicinal purposes for centuries, both East and West, from China and India to the United States.
+Ginger has been used for food and medicinal purposes for centuries, both in the East and the West, from China and India to the United States.
 From sweet to savory, it has many health benefits.
 While some health benefits of ginger are still in debate (such as its effectiveness in treating motion sickness), other benefits have withstood both the test of time and medical scrutiny.
 Also, it can be made into nummy cookies that can be used to make teeny little holiday houses.

 Ginger can be purchased in powder form to be sprinkled in your favorite dishes, or in root form to be chopped or grated.
 It is a flavorful addition to tea, soups, stir fry, cookies, or anything else your imagination can come up with.
 It is relatively inexpensive, available at nearly every grocery store, and easy to store at home.
 On top of medicinal benefits, it has relatively low side effects, unlike many prescription or OTC medicines.

 - Do not give ginger to children under five.

 - It may interact with other medications; notify your doctor if you decide to take ginger.

 - Ginger should be safe to take while pregnant; however, you should still notify your doctor.

 - Side effects may include heartburn, gas, and diarrhea.

 - In general, adults should limit intake to 4 grams per day; pregnant women should limit intake to 1 gram per day.